earlelnar/Magento2-CreateAcountRedirect/README.md

 </br>

 # For Tracking Conversions on Google Analytics
-Credits to the owner of this article.
+Credits to the owner of the article "Google Analytics 101: How to Track Your Conversions (Step-by-Step)".
 Here's a detailed insructions for Google Analytics Tracking conversions step by step: https://optinmonster.com/google-analytics-101-how-to-track-your-conversions-step-by-step/

 ![image](https://user-images.githubusercontent.com/14094984/43121449-676c786c-8f50-11e8-8a74-60ac892e6ba2.png)